SIAS is a Charitable Incorporated Organisation (CIO)

-Talks are held fortnightly on Monday evenings from October to March at North Town School, off Wood Street, Taunton, TA1 1DF (location map) starting at 19:30 and cover a wide range of topics.
-Refreshments are available and SIAS publications are for sale.
-There is no charge to members to attend lectures; non-members are welcome and are charged £2.
+Talks are held fortnightly on Monday evenings from October to March at 19.30.
+There is a free-of-charge Book Exchange and SIAS publications are on sale.
+There is no charge to members to attend lectures; non-members are welcome and are charged £3.
 For details see the Programme page.

 For details see Notes & News

 Bulletins are published and circulated to members, usually in January, April and September.
 Each Bulletin carries articles and reports on the industrial history of Somerset and also the current programme of events.

 Surveys.
 SIAS publishes surveys on specific topics.
 There have been twenty-one published up to now.

 Other SIAS (and non-SIAS) publications are available and are listed on the Publications page.